Some regularity results for $p$-harmonic mappings between Riemannian manifolds

-The research on (weakly/stationary/minimizing) harmonic mappings has a long and distinguished history, making it one of the most central topics in geometric analysis on manifolds~\cite{li12,sy97}.
-In his pioneering work~\cite{m48}, Morrey proved the H\"older continuity of harmonic mappings when $n=2$ (and smooth if $M$ and $N$ are smooth).
+The research on harmonic mappings (i.e. $p=2$) has a long and distinguished history, making it one of the most central topics in geometric analysis on manifolds~\cite{sy97}.
+Since it is almost impossible to describe all the relevant works, we only briefly introduce some important works which are largely related to our problem.
+In his pioneering work~\cite{m48}, Morrey proved the H\"older continuity of {minimizing} harmonic mappings when $n=2$ (and smooth if $M$ and $N$ are smooth).
 The breakthrough of higher dimensional theory for harmonic mappings was made by Eells and Sampson~\cite{es64}, where they proved that every homotopy class of mappings from a closed manifold $M$ into $N$ has a smooth harmonic representative, if $N$ has non-positive (sectional) curvature.
 Important progress were made later by Hartman~\cite{h67} and Hamilton~\cite{h75}.
-When the image of a (weakly) harmonic mapping $u$ is contained in a regular geodesic ball of $N$, the existence, uniqueness and regularity theory were substantially developed by Hildebrandt and Widman~\cite{hw77} and Hildebrandt, Kaul and Widman~\cite{hkw77}.
+When the image of a (weakly) harmonic mapping $u$ is contained in a regular geodesic ball of $N$, the existence, uniqueness and regularity theory were substantially developed by Hildebrandt and Widman~\cite{hw77}, {J\"ager and Kaul \cite{Jager-Kaul-1979}} and Hildebrandt, Kaul and Widman~\cite{hkw77}.
 In particular, it was proved in~\cite{hkw77} that each (weakly) harmonic mapping $u\colon M\to N$ is smooth whenever $u(M)$ is contained in a regular geodesic ball $B_R(P)$ of $N$ (see Definition~\ref{def:regular ball} below for the precise definition of regular geodesic ball).
 This result is optimal in the sense that the result fails if we enlarge the radius $R$ of the geodesic ball $B_R(P)$ (so that $B_R(P)$ fails to be regular).
-In the Euclidean setting, important results were obtained by Giaquinta and Giusti~\cite{gg82} for the case that the image of harmonic mappings lies in a coordinate chart.
+In the Euclidean setting, important results were obtained by Giaquinta and Giusti~\cite{gg82} for the case { where} the image of a (locally minimizing) harmonic mappings lie in a coordinate chart.